Skip to content

 Trillet handles this by detecting urgency in the caller's language, prioritizing the call, and immediately notifying the business owner via SMS with call details.
 The AI can be configured to escalate emergency requests and schedule immediate callbacks.
 Most other platforms on this list offer basic message-taking for urgent calls but lack automated escalation or instant owner notification.

 Smith.ai's human backup provides the most robust emergency handling, since a live person can make judgment calls about urgency.
-But at $500/month for its managed AI plan plus a $3 fee per live-agent handoff, you are paying a steep premium for that capability.
+But at $150/month and up for its AI plans, rising to $300+/month for live-human coverage plus per-call fees, you are paying a steep premium for that capability.
 For most service businesses, AI-based urgency detection with SMS notification (Trillet's model) catches emergencies fast enough that the cost difference does not justify human backup.

 Compliance: Who Includes It and Who Charges Extra